Where is Michael Owen now?

 In February 2014, Owen joined betting company Bet Victor as a brand ambassador sharing his views and opinions through Twitter and the Bet Victor website.
 He is also a global brand ambassador for Spey Whiskey.

-Owen is also an investor in sports social network Sportslobster a one-stop shop for sports fans, featuring results, upcoming events, news, rumours, blogs, and chat functions.
+Owen is also an investor in sports social network Sportslobster (now known as 10) a one-stop shop for sports fans, featuring results, upcoming events, news, rumours, blogs, and chat functions.

 In April 2016, Owen was appointed as Liverpool FC’s first international ambassador which will involve him engaging with fans around the world and representing the club at various fan and commercial events.

 Unfortunately this appointment was not popular with the Liverpool fans who set up a petition to get him removed from his post.

 In July 2017 Owen represented England in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.